 I'll be in France at the beginning of August for 5-6 days, on the way to Barcelona from Amsterdam.
 I'm looking for a cheaper city with nice beaches and interesting places to see (science/maritime history, art, good photo ops).
 Most importantly, I'd like to visit a place that's relatively free of tourists in August.
 I know that's a long shot, but if anyone can give me a hint as to whether it's better to go to the north or south of the country for sandy and people-free beaches, or can suggest a particular city on the Mediterranean, that would sure help to narrow things down!

 Pontorson is a quaint lttile town with good B7Bs.
 From there you can get a bus to Mont St Michel - mind blowing!
 Also there is a bus to Arromanches and Omaha Beach, where one of the D day landings occurred.
 There is a good museum there and a huge, unspoiled beach which still has the concrete artificial floting harbours.
-I think they were called blackberries (?) about 10 years ago
+I think they were called blackberries (?) over 10 years ago